-When Lockdown is deemed necessary by the Campus Security and/or the Emergency Management Director, individuals will be locked into building(s) based on the severity and location of the emergency or event.
+When Lockdown is deemed necessary by Campus Security and/or the Chief Executive Officer, individuals will be locked into building(s) based on the severity and location of the emergency or event.
 Those on campus should seek shelter immediately at the nearest indoor facility upon notification or leave campus.